-Completely different in formula from moisturizers, Primers help in the easy application of the foundation by creating a smooth base and also makes it last longer.
-A primer fills fine lines, minimizes the pore size and prevents oiliness.
+Completely different in the formula from moisturizers, Primers help in the easy application of the foundation by creating a smooth base and also making it last longer.
+A primer fills fine lines, minimizes the pore size, and prevents oiliness.
 Unlike the moisturizer, which just hydrates the skin and controls dryness, a primer should be applied after moisturizing the skin and before applying the foundation.

 Myth #2: Red Lipstick Cannot Be Carried Well By Everyone!